awesomebrownies/magnetic-tag/journal.md

-## June 18: A start
+## June 18: The Steam Valve

-Log-01: 1 hour drawing, 2 hours brainstorming
+Log-01: 1 hour drawing, 3 hours research

-I've had this idea in my head about creating a organization system using low power gadgets, that can light up to show where specific things are.
+The steam valve is about creating an items logistics system using low power gadgets, that can light up to show where specific things are.
+It solves the problem of organization nightmare.
+This handy little tally keeps track of when you don't put back items.
+It also works as a quick way to find things, since all items are logged into a database.

-The problem: I don't know where a tool/item is
-Solution: Type it into a database and send out the RF signal to light up the tag.

-I've also completed many sketches attempting to theorize fun build templates.

-Components:

-- Charging module
-- Overcharge & Battery Overuse Protection
-- GPIO Interrupt RF Module

-This build will feature a heavily steampunk inspired style!
-I'm planning to build it all without the gauge, but if I feel like adding it later, then I might.
-(Right now its just too large in scope)

-Log-02: 1 hour research

-To minimize cost spending, components have been changed.
-The flip clocks I've seen in multiple videos showcasing old clock systems seemed really interesting to me, and I want to replicate something similar with gear systems.
-This will be relatively cheap to setup.
-The setup consists of a motor, motor controller, an LED, 3d printed parts, hall effect sensor, two buttons, and a microcontroller.
-Money can be saved by pairing up motors to one single microcontroller.
-The current plan is manufacture 10 of these tally instruments, and use 3 microcontrollers.
-I can also use the gearing from the motor to turn the gauge, so that's a double win!
+Let's talk items!
+To keep with the steampunk vibe, I'll be using mechanical gears, stylized 3d parts, springs, and more!
+* Gear assembly + load gauge
+  *  Motor & motor controller slave device
+* Computing
+  * Master microcontroller (wall power & shelf control)

+I have a lot of different little shelves, so the plan is to create 10 of these, and 3 microcontrollers for the three sections of my room.
+I'll also code up a database system for logging where objects are!

 ![20250618_212230](https://github.com/user-attachments/assets/6d6c0aa3-07fe-4c75-ae9c-617cdc330946)